As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 Your tattoo is an open wound and standing water (e.g. bathwater) is not bacteria-free.
 Imagine the grime from your feet floating up to your new tattoo wound and penetrating the fragile outer layer.
 It's not a pretty picture, and neither is an infection.

-That said, extremely short periods under water should not damage your healing tattoo.
+That said, extremely short periods under water should not damage your healing skin.
 If it is soaked in water for a fair amount of time, you'll need to let it dry as much as possible.
 Potentially, some scabs may begin to prematurely lift if they get too wet.
 This can and most likely will result in some loss of ink.

 But the best way to prevent tattoo damage and infection is to just stay out of the water!

-How To Keep Scabs from Forming on Your New Tattoo
+How to Keep Scabs from Forming on Your New Tattoo

 Scabs are simply a natural part of the healing process along with the dry, opaque, flaky skin of your healing tattoo (the skin that's driving you crazy).
 That said, too many scabs can be a problem.